BaptisteRoseau/BestPractices/topics/code.md

 ### CODW002 - Keep Dependencies Close

-Code that uses a function within the same module should be close to the called function.
+Code that uses a function within the same module should be close to the called function in terms of lines.

 ### CODW003 - Small Functions